stanbaek/ece387_book/docs/Module3_Python3/Python3.md

 This allows our python files to be imported into other python files that might also have a main() function.

 ### Create the computer player
 We must build and run the computer player before we can continue.
-Open the [Module3_RPSComputer](Module3_RPSComputer.ipynb) notebook and follow the instructions.
+Open the [RPSComputer](RPSComputer.ipynb) notebook and follow the instructions.

 ### Run the program